bushra-waseem/Organization-Management-System/README.md

 # 2. Enter the project directory
 cd Organization-Management-System

-# 3. Open in the current VS Code window (Optional)
-code .
 ---
 ## 🏗️ System Architecture
 This diagram illustrates the multi-tier architecture of the application, showing how the UI interacts with the database.